Abiola Dauda: Early life

-Club career
+Career

 Early career

 Dauda was discovered in Nigeria by an agent Victor Mcdonald at age eighteen.
 He was playing with Grassroot Highlanders.
 Mcdonald helped him to get signed with Swedish fourth tier club Sölvesborgs GoIF.
 His time there was very successful and he was named the best forward of the division in 2007 which made several Allsvenskan clubs want to sign him.

 Kalmar

-In the end he decided to join Kalmar FF the following year.
+In the end, he decided to join Kalmar FF the following year.
 During his time there he very rarely got to play the full 90 minutes in games but he still had a prolific 2012 season where he scored a total of 14 goals.
 After the season had ended he declared that he was leaving the club to look for a new challenge.
 During his spell with Kalmar, he won the Swedish championship in 2008 and the Swedish Supercup in 2009, besides having been twice runner-up of the Swedish Cup, in 2008 and 2011.